 - recommendations to the PBC about whether the offender should be granted conditional release and what special conditions, if any, should be placed on the offender.

-You can provide information about an offender to CSC anonymously by calling 1-866-780-3784 any time of the day or night, or you can submit a Victim Statement.
+You can provide information about an offender to CSC anonymously by calling 1-866-780-3784 any time of the day or night.

 Preparing a Victim Statement